Basically, we will never have an unhappy customer.

-- Please try on the wool -- indoors only, please! -- as soon as you receive it, and please decide for certain whether it fits
+- Please try on the wool -- indoors only, please! -- as soon as you receive it, and please decide for certain whether it fits.
+If the wool goes outdoors at all, it's "used"

-- If it does not fit really well, please return it quickly (ship it back within a week) for refund, exchange, whatever.
-If you keep it more than a couple of weeks, and then decide to return it -- even if you didn't wear it -- we have to treat it as a used garment.
-You'll still get your full refund, but we'll take a hit
+- If it does not fit really well, please let us know right away and we'll send you, usually by email, a return shipping label for whatever carrier is most convenient for you.
+Please return the wool quickly (within a week or so) for refund, exchange, whatever.
+If you keep the wool more than a couple of weeks, even if you didn't wear it, or if you wear the wool outdoors at all, we have to treat it as a used garment.
+You'll still get your full refund, but we'll take a hit for $150 or so

 - If you are highly confident of the fit, then you are good for field testing